I've played some Guild Wars 2 recently and started being very focused on dailies - small daily quests. I'm working hard on

 Flashcards for vocabulary.

-Talking to native for practice and various explanations (also because it's fun ^_^).
+Talking to natives for practice and various explanations (also because it's fun ^_^).

 I've made a wonderful Japanese friend who's helping me learn.
 The pace is amazing compared to studying only.